nectar-cookbooks/daris/README.md

 Dependencies
 ============

 DaRIS is a set of plugins for MediaFlux.
 Hence a Mediaflux installation and license are dependencies.

-This cookbook should in theory be platform independent ... across unix-like OSes.
+The recipes in this cookbook should work on x86 and x86-64 systems running recent Ubuntu, RHEL compatible and Fedora distros (at least).
+Windows is is not supported.

 Recipes
 =======